helidon-io/helidon/docs/se/grpc/server.md

 1. Configure HTTP routing of the server
 2. Configure gRPC routing of the server
 <!--@mdc :: -->

+- Configure HTTP routing of the server
+- Configure gRPC routing of the server

+### Configuring the gRPC Reflection Service

 When a gRPC client interacts with a server, it must have access to the corresponding `.proto` file to understand the available services, methods, and